gradle/gradle/design-docs/done/dependency-management-bug-fixes.md

 ### Implementation approach

-The goal is to never remove information from the meta-data stores, but instead to replace out-of-date information with its newer equivalent.
+The goal is to never remove information from the metadata stores, but instead to replace out-of-date information with its newer equivalent.
 To achieve this, we will introduce a synthetic version for changing modules.

 1. Increment the cache layout version in `DefaultCacheLockingManager`.
 Will need to update `LocallyAvailableResourceFinderFactory` for this change.